 If you take a point product approach, your visibility will be seriously compromised, leaving your critical systems susceptible to attacks and at higher risk.
 Don’t panic, you don’t need to rip and replace your entire security stack.
 A unified cybersecurity platform approach backed by third-party integrations that play nicely with your existing security stack provides the comprehensive visibility needed to secure your hybrid cloud.

 3. Supply Chain Security

 In DevOps software development, there are many third-party components and tools used to speed up the process and meet market demands.
-However, utilizing said tools creates new attack vectors for cybercriminals.
-According to a recent survey from Venafi, 82% of respondents said their organizations are vulnerable to cyberattacks targeting software supply chains.
+However, utilising said tools creates new attack vectors for cybercriminals.
+According to a recent survey from Venafi, 82% of respondents said their organisations are vulnerable to cyberattacks targeting software supply chains.